 Collectors like art and they like artists and want to support them.
 They almost always buy multiple pieces from artists they love.
 It’s unfortunate that there are too few collectors to go around.
 It means you need both buyers and collectors to make your art business thrive.

 This better method is included here because you can have collectors who buy your art through a gallery.
 Or, they might buy from you at a show where you are exhibiting.
 It’s possible they find you online or through some other way, but they have not yet gone through the KNOW, LIKE and TRUST gamut.
 As such, they’re close, but not ready to be put into the next best way category.

-When you put emphasis on collectors, you are narrowing down your niche to much smaller numbers of potential prospects.
-This is a good thing.
+When you emphasize collectors, you are narrowing down your niche to much smaller numbers of potential prospects.
+Focusing on collectors is a good thing.
 It makes your marketing easier and more affordable.
-Smaller, targeted numbers increase the probability folks in your niche will buy from you.
+More modest, targeted numbers increase the probability folks in your niche will buy from you.
 And, by working on identified prospects, you lessen the drawbacks of selling your artwork to strangers.

 I developed the 100 Collector Theory to illustrate the power of building a base of loyal collectors.
 It goes this way.
 The average artist can create 1,000 original pieces of art in a lifetime.
 That is 33 pieces a year over a 30-year period.

 Your art might be much harder to make and take longer to make.
 It could be 1,000 pieces is a high number for you.
 Or, you could be very prolific, and it could be a low number.
 You may be starting your career later in life.
 As the saying goes, “Your mileage will vary.”